Community-driven climate action spurs economic benefits

 The first round of TCC grants is nearing the end of implementation in 2025.
 The hope is that the progress seeded by TCC can catalyze further transformation.
 The latest round of UCLA’s reports on TCC investments shows that this catalytic change is already underway.
 As historic levels of federal climate funding become available through the Inflation Reduction Act, California’s investments in TCC have the potential to unlock additional investments.

-“TCC helps communities build capacity for additional investments, by giving them the foundation to create competitive applications for other grant opportunities,” said Matt Read of the California Strategic Growth Council, the state agency that administers the TCC program.
+“TCC helps communities build capacity for additional investments, by giving them the foundation to create competitive applications for other grant opportunities,” said Matt Read of the California Strategic Growth Council, the agency that administers the TCC program.
 “It’s estimated that the first round of the TCC program has brought in more than $355,650,500 of matched funds from other sources, including federal grant opportunities like the U.S. Department of Transportation’s RAISE Grant, which nearly tripled TCC investments.”

 In addition to what TCC has accomplished in Stockton, examples of economic benefits in other TCC-funded communities include the following: